-Tthe Proposed Action would ensure that a responsible custodian would remain to maintain the stormwater management measures which preserve the water budget flowing into the Hommocks Salt Marsh, thereby protecting the existing salt marsh habitat.
-The Proposed Action would also accelerate this process and create higher-functioning on site wetlands due to proposed stormwater treatment of residential runoff and the the native plant wetland buffers that would be installed as wetland mitigation measures under the Landscaping Plan.
-Moreover, installation of the proposed native plant buffers and implementation of the proposed Wetland Mitigation and Monitoring Plan (see FEIS Appendix H) would improve native plant diversity and limit the potential for non-native/invasive plant species to colonize and dominate the buffers.\
+The Applicant agrees with the commenter's statement that ecological succession would occur under the No-Action Alternative, and that the Proposed Action would accelerate this process and create higher-functioning wetlands due to the native plant wetland buffers that would be installed as wetland mitigation measures under the Landscaping Plan.
+Moreover, installation of the proposed native plant buffers and implementation of the proposed Wetland Mitigation and Monitoring Plan (see Appendix H) would improve native plant diversity and limit the potential for non-native/invasive plant species to colonize and dominate the buffers.